sneldb/sneldb/docs/src/design/compaction.md

 ## What the worker does (conceptually)

-- For each uid, groups L0 segments into chunks of size `k` (config).
+- Groups segments by UID and level, then chunks them into batches of size `k` (config).
+- For each batch, processes all UIDs from the same input segments together in a single pass (multi-UID compaction).
-- For each full chunk, performs a k-way merge of events sorted by `context_id`.
+- Performs k-way merges of events sorted by `context_id` for each UID.
 - Rebuilds zones at a level-aware target size: `events_per_zone * fill_factor * (level+1)`.
-- Emits a new L1 (or higher-level) segment with correct naming, updates the segment index, and removes inputs from the index.
+- Emits new segments at the next level (L0→L1, L1→L2, etc.) with correct naming, updates the segment index, and removes inputs from the index.
+- Leftover segments (those that don't form a complete batch of `k`) accumulate across cycles rather than being force-compacted immediately.

 ## Operator knobs

-- `segments_per_merge`: number of L0 segments to merge per output.
+- `segments_per_merge`: number of segments to merge per output batch (applies to all levels).
 - `compaction_max_shard_concurrency`: max shards compacted simultaneously (default 1 = serial across shards).
 - `sys_io_threshold` (and related IO heuristics): how conservative to be under load.
 - `events_per_zone` and `fill_factor`: base and multiplier for zone sizing; higher levels multiply by `(level+1)`.

+## Leftover handling

+- Segments that don't form a complete batch of `k` are left to accumulate across compaction cycles.
+- When accumulated leftovers reach a threshold of approximately `(k * 2) / 3`, they are force-compacted to prevent indefinite accumulation.
+- This less aggressive approach reduces compaction overhead while still maintaining predictable read performance.

 ## Invariants

 - No in-place mutation; only append/replace at the segment set level.
 - Queries stay available and correct while compaction runs.
 - Failures are contained to the background task; foreground paths remain healthy.
+- Multi-UID compaction ensures all UIDs from shared input segments are written to a single output segment, maintaining data locality.
+- Atomic segment index updates ensure consistency: output segments are verified to exist before the index is updated.

 ## What this page is not